How to Prepare for a Florida Divorce: Financial Disclosures and Attorney Fees

 By Orlando Divorce Attorney Eduardo J. Mejias

 Unfortunately most married people do not make such a list when their union is sadly ending in divorce.
 For obvious reasons, divorce is an unpleasant reality that spouses do not want to face.
 However, if you’re reading this page, it is quite likely that you are now confronting that reality.
 If you have been served with a petition for dissolution of marriage, or if you want to initiate this process, my experience as a divorce attorney exclusively devoted to family law since 2011 tells me that you should take these three simple actions: (1) gather the financial disclosure documents, (2) begin drafting your financial affidavit and (3) make arrangements to pay for divorce attorney retainer fees.

 Gathering the Financial Disclosure Documents

 I strongly recommend that you to write down the values all of properties (assets) and debts (liabilities) that are in your name.
 These include checking and savings accounts, 401K and pension plans, accounts in trusts, bonds, stocks and other financial assets, as well as physical assets, such as land cars and houses.
 Also list your debts, such as credit cards, car loans and home loans.
 The statements of the financial accounts should be gathered for the last three months.

-This serves two purposes: (a) to help complete most of the financial disclosure required under Rule 12.285, Florida Family Law Rules of Procedure, and (b) to get a “snapshot” of the current value of the marital assets, which are usually measured at the time the divorce is initiated.
+This serves two purposes: (a) to help complete most of the financial disclosure documents required under Rule 12.285, Florida Family Law Rules of Procedure, and (b) to get a “snapshot” of the current value of the marital assets, which are usually measured at the time the divorce is initiated.

 This is needed because an important portion of the divorce is the property distribution between the divorcing spouses.
-You, your spouse, the divorce lawyers and the court need to have this information before acting.
+You, your spouse, the divorce lawyers and the family court judge need to have this information before acting.
 For more information on this topic please see Property Distribution in Divorce.

 Drafting Your Financial Affidavit